Hokuryu Town Office implements residents' idea! "Planting cherry tree seedlings" in Nonno Forest

 Cherry blossoms that bloom when you're 20 years old

-I sincerely hope that when I turn 20, I will be able to see beautiful cherry blossoms in my hometown of Hokuryu Town.
+I sincerely hope that when I turn 20, I will be able to see the beautiful cherry blossoms in my hometown of Hokuryu Town.

 The cycle of all life changes with the changing of the seasons...